Plant Sunflower Seeds

 You might doubt the name, but the results you'll see hopefully will amaze you.
-This famous mixture of all types of sunflowers is the one that makes our fans fall in love with wildflowers.
+This famous mixture of five types of heirloom sunflowers is the one that makes our fans fall in love with wildflowers.
 This show-stopping mix of golden sunflowers gives any planting a "look-at-me" explosion of color that will have your neighbors looking into your yard with envy.
 From Sunflower to sunflower ... you'll have a new reason to smile all summer long.

 Why not try these easy-to grow wildflowers that will provide lasting, lovable show of color this year?
 Maybe even make a sunflower bouquet someday?

 Frequently Asked Questions

 Q: Which wildflowers are included in this mixture?

 - Sunflower Black Oil - Helianthus annuus - Annual

 - Dwarf Sunflower Sungold - Helianthus annuus - Annual

 - Wild Sunflower - Helianthus annuus - Annual